I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_createpagingqueuecb.md

 ## Remarks

 A device can have multiple paging queues created for it.
 Paging queues can be destroyed either explicitly by calling <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_destroypagingqueuecb.md">pfnDestroyPagingQueueCb</a>, or by implicitly destroying the device they belong to.
-After the latter, paging queue handles will become invalid.</p>
+After the latter, paging queue handles will become invalid.

 ## Requirements
 | &nbsp; | &nbsp; |